-Gingivitis during pregnancy (and otherwise) is a mild form of gum disease that can progress to periodontitis, which can increase the risk of premature birth, low birth weight or preeclampsia, according to the What to Expect website.
-Proper oral care before, during and after your pregnancy will help to prevent these issues and keep your baby as healthy as possible during gestation and after delivery.
+Proper oral care before, during, and after your pregnancy will help prevent these issues and keep your baby as healthy as possible while they're in your belly and after delivery.

-See your dentist regularly during your pregnancy.
-He will monitor your gums for gingivitis and will offer tips for keeping bleeding to a minimum.
-If you notice a lot of blood on your toothbrush or when you spit, call your dentist and let him know.
-He will probably schedule an appointment to rule out a more serious problem.
+Your dental professional will be able to monitor the health of your teeth and gums for any developing conditions, including gingivitis, and will be able to offer you tips and guidance to keep your bleeding to a minimum.
+If you notice a lot of blood on your toothbrush or when you spit, call your dental professional and let them know.
+They will probably schedule an appointment as a safety precaution to ensure you don't have a more serious condition.